CrowdHailer/cuminjs/README.md

 ```

 ### Future possibilities
-Needs clarification on context;
+Needs clarification on context DONE;
-include breaker;
+include breaker DONE;
+group by retruns object equiv as partition
+parralell assign
 optional checking of input type to skip null steps in all, min etc.
 delayed return of function. useful in composition eg for nth item.
 min and max return location
 zip
 note test for throttle and debounce are basically the same'
 mixin particularly compositions
 dot takes multiple arguments to try in order
 lazy any all to stop execution.
 Might be useable with multi argument   dot.
 conditional execution
 pass hash with key options and value processess
 would work with true false as implicitly turned to strings

 each object and each array now only tested for correct input